MuftiAnees/Reddit-Meme-Downloader/README.md

 ## Disclaimer</br>

-I do not **think** that there is any danger of getting your account banned, ip Blocked etc. by using this piece of code, however, I will not be responsible for those if anything does happen.</br></br>
+I do not **think** that there is any danger of getting your account banned, ip blocked etc. by using this piece of code.
+However, I will not be responsible for those if anything does happen.</br></br>